nasa-gibs/onearth/src/demo/README.md

 This package includes a pair of pre-configured endpoints for OnEarth that feature the Blue Marble imagery layer.

+The ``examples/`` directory contains demos with more advanced features.
+For each demo, execute `configure_demo.sh` as a privileged user to install.
+Installations may take a long time to configure imagery.

 ### WMTS endpoint
 A WMTS endpoint is included with an OpenLayers demo.
 It's located at: